Skip to main content

 Random Number Generator - Incorporates a Visual Laboratory Grade Random Number Generator (RNG) Designed specifically for PSI Testing.
 Test for Psychokinesis (PK), Precognition and Telepathy.

-- TRUE RANDOM NUMBERS FOR CRYPTOGRAPHY AND DATA ENCRYPTION NEEDS.
+• TRUE RANDOM NUMBERS FROM RADIOACTIVITY FOR DATA ENCRYPTION & CRYPTOGRAPHY.

 Blue Random Number Generator d10 Dice Set (Single, TENS, Hundreds, Thousands)